andypitcher/owncloud_db_creation/README.md

 #### This python script creates automatically an owncloud MysQL database with secured generated credentials, and grants.

-It will ask the Mysql root password, and the domain name of the owncloud instance (with a shortcut name), then will create a provide the connection information of the new database, as shown below
+It will ask the Mysql root password, and the domain name of the owncloud instance (with a shortcut name), then will create and provide the connection information of the new database, as shown below

 ```